minisbett/minifuscator/README.md

 # ToDo

 ```
-[ ] Replace the injected Assembly and Settings instances with a Context class passed to the execute method
-[ ] Get rid of parsing PE files as assemblies, instead parsing them directly as modules (ManifestModule)
 [ ] Fix CallToCalli (from BitMono), which is flawed and does not work well (potentially because BitMono targets Mono?)
 [ ] Refactor handling of settings to be more modular
     [ ] Find a solution for preventing the Enabled checks at the start of each obfuscation